CONGRESSWOMAN ELISE STEFANIK

 Washington, DC 20515

-Rep. Brooks graduated from Grissom High School in 1972 (where he was all-city in baseball and an active member on two state championship debate teams).
+Congressman Brooks graduated from Grissom High School in 1972 (where he was all-city in baseball and an active member on two state championship debate teams).
 He graduated from Duke University in three years with a double major in political science and economics, with highest honors in economics.
 In 1978, he graduated from the University of Alabama Law School.

-In 1976, Mo Brooks married Martha Jenkins of Toledo; they met at Duke University.
+In 1976, Congressman Brooks married Martha Jenkins of Toledo; they met at Duke University.
 Martha graduated from the University of Alabama with an accounting degree.
 She later retired as a certified public accountant and obtained a math and education major from the University of Alabama in Huntsville in 2005.
 She taught math at Whitesburg Middle School.

 Mo and Martha are the proud parents of four children and grandparents of ten grandchildren.